embedded-office/canopen-stack/docs/_examples/quickstart.md

 {:.fullwidth}

 **Note:**
-These entries are placed within the manufacturer specific area (from `2000h`{:.info} up to `5FFFh`{:.info}) and can be chosen freely (see CiA301).
+These entries are placed within the manufacturer-specific area (from `2000h`{:.info} up to `5FFFh`{:.info}) and can be chosen freely (see CiA301).
 Entries outside of this range cannot be chosen freely, and should conform to the various CiA standards and profiles (e.g. CiA301 for communication profile area,